- "Adult and Continuing Education," Baldwin Wallace University, http://www.bw.edu/admission/adult/

 If the lives of single parents are busy, those of single parents going to college can be downright chaotic.
 Having access to safe, child-friendly campus housing and family-centered support services can help.
 The University of Oregon offers family-friendly apartments and gives students with at least one minor child top priority.
 The school's Work-Life Resources offer a number of additional programs for parents, including child care, a family recreation program and parenting resources.
 New moms can even access lactation support.

 Online Learning: The University of Oregon has offered online courses since 1996.
-While no undergraduate degrees are currently available online, students can choose from single online class offerings that range from anthropology to astronomy and geology to special education.
+While no undergraduate degree programs are currently available online, students can choose from single online class offerings that range from anthropology to astronomy and geology to special education.
 A Master of Science in Applied Information Management is also available online.

 #4 - University of Michigan